josemateusamaral/TesseractGameEngine/README.md

       __> sudo apt install libsdl2-dev<br>
       __> sudo apt install libassimp-dev<br>
       __> sudo apt install libsdl2-ttf-dev<br>
-  - Now you should be able to run sh ./test.sh to run the test.cpp example.
+  - Now you should be able to run the command bellow to run the test.cpp example.
 This is the easiest way to start working on Ubuntu without have to set too many things.<br>
+      __> sh ./test.sh<br>